ehsandastani/Blockchain/README.md

 ### Smart Contract
 <p align="justify">
 The last big advantage to blockchain is that you can put rules of operation in blocks on the BC as well.
 These rules are called "<em>smart contract</em>".
 A smart contract is just a program that lives in a blockchain block and governs how data is added to the BC.
-Because all blockchain data is immutable<a href="#footnote-1">*</a>, even the smart contract code is immune from changes.
+Because all blockchain data is immutable <a href="#footnote-1">[Note1]</a>, even the smart contract code is immune from changes.
 </p>

 <p align="justify">